-It is a small country, up to 45 kilometers wide and a total of 480 kilometers (10 700 sqm) is located in West Africa.
+It is a small country, up to 45 kilometers wide and a total of 480 kilometers (10,700 m²) and is located in West Africa.
 There are approximately 2 million people.
-The official language is English, but between people themselves are various African languages.
-The country is trapped in Senegal, some French-lingual.
+The official language is English, but various African languages themselves are spoken among the population.
+The country is trapped in Senegal, some French-language is.
 Only in the west there is a coastline with the Atlantic Ocean.

 Piece of history

 Gambia is a politically created artificially in the past country, relating to the Gambia River and slavery.
-By trade, which mainly happened along and across the great river, it was economically a very important river for all trading nations.
+By trade, which mainly happening along and across the great river, it was economically a very important river for all trading countries.
 Wars are fed to the river, particularly between the English and the French.
 The benefits are not benefited the country.
-The proceeds of the trade went to the countries which traded.
+The proceeds of the trade went to the countries that drove the market.
 After the abolition of slavery, Gambia was a colony of Great Britain.
-When there are huge peanut plantations established.
-After the colonial era, it was impossible for local people to manage these plantations and maintain profitable.
+His huge peanut plantations Then set.
+After the colonial era it was for locals impossible to manage these plantations and keep profitable.
 The lack of knowledge and skills.

 The income of the country comes mainly from tourism.
 Most tourists come for the beautiful sunny weather and beautiful beaches.
-The local population lives mainly on fishing and agriculture, all very small scale.
-There is high unemployment, because the country has little industry.
+The local population lives mainly from fishing and agriculture, all very small.
+There is high unemployment, because there is little industry in the country.
 Bartering is common.
-If people work there, they earn about 1200 dalasis. € 1, - is now about 39 dalasis.
-It is expected that as a family form a social network.
-The Gambians That is, that they also take care of those who have no income.
-That puts a heavy burden on those who do work, like someone wrote, who works
+When people work there, they earn about 1,200 dalasis. € 1, - is now about 39 dalasis.
+Is expected from the Gambians that they form a social network like family.
+That is, they also take care of those who have no income.
+This puts a heavy burden that work on those as someone wrote, who works there

-For example, our watchman (guard our compound) says: "I want a bank account.
-If I have are money in the bank and my brother is asking for money, I can say that I do not have it.
-If I have money in my pocket, I can not say that.
-"He has now arranged with our compound owners (Dutch) that they save half of his wages for him.
+Our watchman (guard our compound) for example, says: "I want a bank account.
+If I have are money in the bank and my brother comes asking for money, say I do not have it.
+If I have money in my pocket, I can not say.
+"He has our compound owners (Dutch) regulated that they save half of his salary for him.
 He himself can not.
-This will not apply to all Gambians and I do not know if something like that happened to money that was meant for the clinic, but it is something which is very common here.
+This will not apply to all Gambians and I know not whether something similar happened to money that was meant for the clinic, but it is something that is common here.